Oskar-van-Deventer/indy-hipe/text/didcom-over-xmpp/README.md

 ## DIDCom over XMPP

-### Use of MESSAGE
+### Use of MESSAGE (normative)

-The DIDCom JSON text shall be sent send as plaintext XMPP MESSAGE, without any additional identifiers.
+A DIDCom wire message shall be sent send as plaintext XMPP MESSAGE, without any additional identifiers.

-### Service endpoint
+### Service endpoint (normative)

 A DIDCom-over-XMPP service shall comply to the following.